ParkOneCapital/nubly-research-who-are-we/_sources/4-nubly-from-fintech-to-modern-cdfi.md

 Nubly isn’t simply another bank or fintech app.
 It's a holistic ecosystem designed to empower financially healthy households and spur sustainable economic growth in the communities that need it most.
 We are focused on serving the bottom 20% of earners in the United States – those often overlooked by traditional financial institutions, and increasingly vulnerable in an evolving economy characterized by gig work, precarious employment, and inadequate retirement savings.
 Our approach is rooted in understanding their unique challenges: inconsistent income streams, limited access to credit, a lack of financial literacy resources, and a general distrust of established financial systems.

 ## Target Market: Serving Those Left Behind

 Nubly’s primary target market includes:

-*   **Non-Salaried Benefited Workers:** Individuals employed in contingent, contract, or freelance roles who lack traditional employee benefits like health insurance and retirement plans.
+*   **Non-Salaried & Non-Benefited Workers:** Individuals employed in contingent, contract, or freelance roles who lack traditional employee benefits like health insurance and retirement plans.
 *   **Essential & Gig Economy Workers:**  The backbone of our economy – delivery drivers, healthcare aides, grocery store employees – often facing financial instability despite their essential contributions.
-*   **Low- to Moderate-Income Individuals & Families:** Households struggling to make ends meet and lacking access to affordable financial services.
+*   **Low-to-Moderate Income Individuals & Families:** Households struggling to make ends meet and lacking access to affordable financial services.
 *   **Minority-Owned Businesses:** Entrepreneurs from underrepresented communities who face systemic barriers to capital and opportunity.
 *   **Remote and Rural Communities:** Households in non-urban areas that have between 5,000 to 10,000 people that may not have access to a bank or credit union in their town.
 *   **Community Organizations and Non-Profits**: Partnering with local groups already embedded in the community.

 ## Beyond Fintech: The Rise of Autonomous Finance & A New CDFI Paradigm

 This isn’t simply about incremental improvements in existing fintech solutions.
 It's about fundamentally reimagining how financial services are delivered, leveraging the power of human and private capital, along with autonomous agents to create an ecosystem designed to empower financially healthy households and drive sustainable economic growth in underserved communities across the nation.
 We stand at the precipice of a transformative shift, where AI moves beyond automation and prediction to genuine agency – enabling proactive, personalized support previously unimaginable.
-Within the next 12 to 24 months, Agentic AI is expected to begin revolutionizing how businesses operate, allowing for strategic moves at a pace and magnitude previously unattainable [PwC](https://www.pwc.com/us/en/tech-effect/ai-analytics/ai-agents.html).

 We are focused on serving the bottom 20% of earners in the United States – those often overlooked by traditional financial institutions, and increasingly vulnerable in an evolving economy characterized by gig work, precarious employment, and inadequate retirement savings.
 Our approach is rooted in understanding their unique challenges: inconsistent income streams, limited access to credit, a lack of accessible financial literacy resources, and a pervasive distrust of established systems.

 We envision a nation where every community thrives through equitable access to financial services.
 This isn’t about charity; it's about unlocking potential.
 It’s about recognizing the inherent value in these communities and providing them with the tools they need to build wealth, create jobs, and revitalize their neighborhoods.
 This is more than just a business plan; it’s a commitment to social impact through private capital, driven by a belief that financial inclusion and expansion of access to markets is fundamental to a stronger, more productive country for all Americans.

 ## The Nubly Journey: A Phased Approach to Transformation